misiektoja/lastfm_monitor/docs/troubleshooting.md

 A feature that stays unavailable is reported once, when it stops working, rather than on every check that follows.
 The repeated failures are left to `--debug`.
 It is reported again when it starts working, but only when the failure itself was printed, so a recovery never refers to something you never saw.

 Verbose mode can also be turned on permanently with the `VERBOSE_MODE` configuration setting.
+Set `DELIVERY_CONFIRMATIONS = False` to keep verbose mode without the `* Email delivered` and `* Webhook delivered` lines, which is worth doing when alerts are frequent.
 The `--verbose` flag wins over a configuration file that sets `VERBOSE_MODE = False`.

 The two modes are independent. `--verbose` does not turn on debug output and `--debug` does not turn on verbose output.
 A run with neither ends its startup summary with a line naming both.